-Short-term disability insurance (STD) pays you a percentage of your salary — usually 80% of your gross income — if you’re unable to work because of disability, such as an illness, accident, or recovery from necessary medical procedure, for a short period of time.
+Short-term disability insurance (STD) pays a percentage of your salary — usually 80% of your gross income — if you’re unable to work because of disability, such as an illness, accident, or recovery from necessary medical procedure, for a short period.
+If you experience a disability, you file a claim for benefits with your insurer.

 You can qualify to receive benefits from short-term disability insurance after an accident or illness or to recover from surgeries that are medically necessary.